Tiburon Real Estate

 - Richardson Bay Audubon Center and Sanctuary, a ten acre site at the top of Richardson Bay holds the Lyford House, an important part of Tiburon history.
 The center hosts educational programs and summer youth programs for middle school and high school students.
 The adjacent 900 acres of bay is an open water bird sanctuary.
 Audubon researcher have documented nearly 70 bird species; the most commonly seen include American Coot, Greater & Lesser Scaup, Ruddy Duck, Bufflehead, Western & Clark’s Grebes.

-- Schoenberg Guitars in Arc Row on Main Street buys, sells, and restores the finest vintage Martins & Gibsons and some one-of-a-kind museum pieces– as well as old and new guitars, mandolins, ukuleles & banjos, all from brand-name-makers and hand-builders.
+- Schoenberg Guitars in Arc Row on Main Street buys, sells, and restores the finest vintage Martins & Gibsons and some one-of-a-kind museum pieces, plus old and new guitars, mandolins, ukuleles & banjos, all from brand-name makers and hand-builders.
 A rare and wonderful place to visit.

-- The waterfront promenade from Main Street east toward Paradise Drive provides spectacular views of the bay and San Francisco.
-This walk passes the area that was once a bustling rail yard at the end of the Marin train line.
+- The waterfront promenade in Shoreline Park, from Main Street east toward Paradise Drive, provides spectacular views of the bay and San Francisco.
+This walk passes the area that was once a bustling rail yard at the end of the train line.
 From here, ferryboats took rail cars across to San Francisco.

 Activities

-- Belvedere Tennis Club, a private club that The Club provides tennis, swim, fitness, and social facilities, and a wide variety of programs for all ages
+- Belvedere Tennis Club, a private club that provides tennis, swim, fitness, and social facilities, and a wide variety of programs for all ages.

-- The Ranch: the Tiburon-Belvedere recreational center for youth and adults.
-Visit the web site for a wide variety of activities and classes.
+- The Ranch, the Tiburon-Belvedere recreational center for youth and adults.

 - Tiburon Yacht Club at Paradise Cay.
 This relaxed, family oriented club is at the north end of Paradise Cay.